mlabs-haskell/plutip/docs/tasty-integration.md

   someContract
 ```

-note that the lookup return type depends on a query tag.
-Unfortunetely the type hint is needed to avoid cryptic error message.
+Note that the lookup return type depends on a query tag.

 * `pkh1` is `PaymentPubKeyHash` of `wallet` `initAda (EntTag "w1") [200]`
 * `pkh2` is `PaymentPubKeyHash` of `wallet` `initAda (BaseTag "w2") [300]` and `spkh2` is its `StakePubKeyHash`